knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Finally, let's look at the `Client-side Flow`, which is where everything happens in JavaScript.
 There are 3 variants of this type, but they're all basically the same.
-When we click "Click me" demo button, we get a popup asking for authorization.
+When we press the "Click me" demo button, we get a popup asking for authorization.
 And immediately after approving, some JavaScript on the page shows us the ``access_token`` and some other details.
 This happens completely without the server.